Alison Gets Back in the Classroom and on the Soccer Field

-Back in 2015, Alison got an infection on her lip thanks to a scrape from her braces.
+Back in early 2016, Alison got an infection on her lip thanks to a scrape from her braces.
 Her father brought her to the emergency room, where she underwent some standard lab work and was sent on her way with topical cream.

 But the lab work was alarming, and less than half an hour after they arrived home, her father got a phone call summoning them back to the hospital.
 A painful bone marrow biopsy revealed Alison had severe aplastic anemia, or bone marrow failure, a potentially fatal blood disorder.